merikan/merikan.com/content/post/jvm-in-a-container.md

 Error: A fatal exception has occurred.
 Program will exit.
 ```
 What?!
 What is this? `Improperly specified VM option 'MinRAMPercentage=50’`?
 We know that RAMPercentage is a double so let’s add the decimal value.
+**👉  see update about `croup v1`**
 ```bash
 ➜ docker run -m 1GB openjdk:8u191-alpine java \
           -XX:MinRAMPercentage=50.0 \